 Lake Michigan Airport - Relocating O’Hare 2075

 Speculating on future developments in aviation technologies, the Lake Michigan Airport will relocate O’Hare International Airport to downtown Chicago.
-The implementation of two patents by Boeing and Airbus, vertical takeoff passenger jets, and capsule fuselage loading systems, will negate the need for vast runways and increase turn around speed in the airport.
+The implementation of two patents by Boeing and Airbus—vertical takeoff passenger jets, and capsule fuselage loading systems—will negate the need for vast runways will and increase turn around speed in the airport.
 Realised through the use of engineered timber, the highly efficient airport’s compact footprint allows it to be placed at the centre of Chicago, eliminating the additional infrastructure required to serve an outer city terminal.
 As with Grand Central Station, this proximity to the city enables the airport to assume a new civic role.

 2nd Place and 1st Place People's Choice Award